SEN Information report

 what IS AN EHCP AND WHO CAN REQUEST ONE FOR MY CHILD?

 The purpose of an EHC Plan is to make special educational provision to meet the Special Educational Needs of a child or young person, to secure improved outcomes for him/her across education, health and social care and, as he/her gets older, prepare for adulthood.

 - detail the views and aspirations of you and your child;

 - give a full description of his/her Special Educational Needs and any health and social care needs;

 - specify the provision required, and how education, health and social care will work together to meet your child’s needs, and support the achievement of agreed outcomes.

 You, your child (where appropriate and aged 16 and over and/or the school can request that the Local Authority conducts an assessment of your child’s needs.
-If the school is making a referral, this will be done by the SENCo.
+If the school is making a referral, this will be done by the SEN(D)Co.
 This may lead to an EHC Plan.
-Anyone currently with a Statement will have it transferred to an EHC Plan.

 Students and their parents are strongly encouraged and supported to be active participants in this process.
 We have an expectation that parents and the young person are fully included in the EHC assessment process from the start, are fully aware of their opportunities to offer views and information, and are consulted about the content of the plan.